EmertonData/robotics/README.md

 brew install ffmpeg
 ```

-Great!
-You are now done installing the repository and we can begin configuring the SO100 arms.
+Great :wink:!
+You are now done installing the repository and we can begin configuring the SO100 arms :robot:.

 ## B. Configure the Motors